Bedford GreenacreIndependent School

 About the project

-The governors’ vision is to provide a modern, purpose-built school, combining both schools on one site.
+From the outset of the project, the governors’ vision was to provide a modern, purpose-built school, combining both schools on one site.

-The location of the new school has been carefully considered.
-The site is currently agricultural, arable lane set out across two large fields on the outskirts of Bedford.
-Sloping in its central section with flatter land at the top and to the western side, the site has heavily influenced the way the school will be developed.
-In order to make the most of the expansive views across the Ouse valley, the school buildings will be positioned on the upper, flatter part of the site, together with staff car parking and sports pitches.
-A separate access, pupil and parent car park and drop-off point will be located at the lower end of the site.
+The location of the new school was carefully considered.
+The site was previously agricultural, set out across two large fields on the outskirts of Bedford.
+Sloping in its central section with flatter land at the top and to the western side, the site heavily influenced the way the school was developed.
+In order to make the most of the expansive views across the Ouse valley, the school buildings are positioned on the upper, flatter part of the site, together with staff car parking and sports pitches.
+A separate access, pupil and parent car park and drop-off point is located at the lower end of the site, with the pupils meandering up through the site on their way to and from the building.

-Overall, the school will consist of a junior block, senior block, central specialism block and a sports village.
-The orientation of these buildings will be positioned to ensure low impact upon neighbouring properties.
+Almost 10 years in the making, construction work began in January 2024, and was completed ahead of schedule, with pupils and staff moving into their new premises in January 2025.
+Overall, the school consists of a junior block, senior block, central specialism block and a sports village.
+The orientation of these buildings are positioned to ensure low impact upon neighbouring properties.

 Our solution

 The design for the new school consists of one and two storey blocks, with a subterranean level at the centre of the building, offering fantastic views down the valley.
-Domestic in scale and sensitive to the surrounding rural setting, the building will be split into four main zones.
-The youngest pupils will be taught at one end of the building, growing through the school towards the Sixth Form and sports village at the North of the site.
-The landscaping scheme will be harmonious with the architecture and rural surroundings, drawing precedent on a ‘Forest School’ ethos and serving as an ecological connection to the neighbouring woodland.
+Domestic in scale and sensitive to the surrounding rural setting, the building is split into four main zones.
+The youngest pupils are taught at one end of the building, growing through the school towards the Sixth Form and sports village at the North of the site.
+The landscaping scheme is harmonious with the architecture and rural surroundings, drawing precedent on a ‘Forest School’ ethos and serving as an ecological connection to the neighbouring woodland.

 Forest schools originated in Scandinavia and are based on the philosophy that education is formed on play and activity whilst creativity is nurtured through self-activity and investigation.
 Through an outdoor approach to learning, education and play in familiar surroundings and a ‘learner led’ approach and hands-on exploration, the children develop their self-esteem, confidence and independence.
 The concept has existed in the UK since the early nineties as a bolt on to the mainstream curriculum as well as a standalone resource.